UPDATED REVIEW of cPanel vs Plesk — the 2 most popular commercial control panel software of the past decade!

 - Ambiguous terminology – I don’t mind all the server terminology in cPanel (modules, plugins, etc), it’s the weird customer-related terms that I don’t like (accounts, packages).
 I’ve used WHM/cPanel for over a decade now and still forget where I have to go to set limits to what types of accounts and configuring what items they see in their control panel.

 - Resource-heavy – this has been a long time complaint about cPanel but it personally hasn’t bothered me none.
+Their recent versions feel very lightweight on VPS.

 - Only Linux/Apache-compatibility – not a dealbreaker since you can use LiteSpeed (which I love) if you want performance.
 But definitely a dealbreaker if you’re an NGINX-diehard.
 Well, there’s talks about cPanel finally adding NGINX-compatibility!
 (WOW—pigs are flying!)